robstoll/dotty/docs/docs/index.md

 - simplify where possible,
 - eliminate inconsistencies and surprising behaviors,
 - build on strong foundations to ensure the design hangs well together,
-- consolidate language constructs to improve the language’s consistency, safety, ergonomics, and performance.

-In this documentation you will find information on how to use the Dotty compiler on your machine, navigate through the code, setup Dotty with your favorite IDE and more!
+- consolidate language constructs to improve the language’s consistency, safety, ergonomics, and performance In this documentation you will find information on how to use the Dotty compiler on your machine, navigate through the code, setup Dotty with your favorite IDE and more!